MCPExplorer

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Fetch' and resource 'full record for one MCP server', and lists specific content (install methods, tools, trust, verification, provenance).
-It distinguishes from siblings like search_servers (which is a search) and compare_servers (comparison).
+The description clearly states the verb 'Fetch', the resource 'full record for one MCP server', and the method 'by slug'.
+It also lists the types of data included (install methods, tools, trust, verification, provenance), making the purpose specific and distinct from siblings like search_servers or list_capabilities.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.